tspence/data-analysis-class-resources/README.md

 * [Basics of Storing Data](https://github.com/tspence/data-analysis-class-resources/blob/main/jupyter/Basics%20of%20Storing%20Data.ipynb) - How to store information into MongoDB using single inserts, multiple inserts, and batches.
 * [Basics of Web Scraping](https://github.com/tspence/data-analysis-class-resources/blob/main/jupyter/Basics%20of%20Web%20Scraping.ipynb) - An example of how to fetch a web page using urllib3, how to fetch multiple pages in a range, and how to search within that page using regular expressions.
 Also includes some examples of how to format output and how to display thumbnails within a Jupyter notebook using Pandas dataframes.
 * [Web Scraping with Selenium](https://github.com/tspence/data-analysis-class-resources/blob/main/jupyter/Selenium%20Scraping%20with%20Jupyter.ipynb) - An example of how to fetch a web page and retrieve elements in it using Selenium, which can be used to scrape data from webpages that require the use of JavaScript to load properly.
+* [Basics of Google Colab](https://github.com/tspence/data-analysis-class-resources/blob/main/jupyter/Basics%20of%20Google%20Colab%20MongoDB.ipynb) - An example of how to use MongoDB within Google Colab, by detecting your colab server's IP address.

 ## Example Applications